Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Initial Metrics

 Once configured using the LPU I created, MySQL metrics should be flowing.
-For our purposes, we will focus on the specific metric `mysql.buffer_pool.limit`.
+We will focus on the specific metric `mysql.buffer_pool.limit` for our purposes.
 Currently our config.yaml MySQL section looks like this:

 yaml